gcastill0/api-gateway-oss/unit-01/README.md

 ## 3.1 - Use `glooctl`

-Start by installing Gloo Edge using either glooctl or Helm.
-The glooctl command line tool simplifies the installation process.
+Start by installing Gloo Edge using either `glooctl` or `Helm`.
+The `glooctl` command line tool simplifies the installation process.

+The [Chart Values](https://docs.solo.io/gloo-edge/latest/reference/helm_chart_values/open_source_helm_chart_values) page describes all the values that you can override in your custom values file when working with the Helm chart for Open Source Gloo Edge.

+The following dynamic use of these values helps us establish mTLS as a standard, and enables the publication of a metrics service through Envoy.

 ```bash
 cat <<EOF | glooctl install gateway --values -